supertylerc/jncip-dc-notes/docs/_sources/vxlan.rst.txt

 ^^^

-The multicast control plane for VXLAN exists primary to support the :ref:`data-plane`, covered later.
+The multicast control plane for VXLAN exists primary to support the :ref:`mcast-data-plane`, covered later.
 The only way to use multicast for BUM traffic is to run PIM in your fabric.
 You associate each VNI with a particular multicast group.
 This is because when a segment needs to send a BUM packet, it must be delivered to all interested receivers.
 For this reason, the same VNI must be associated with the same group on all VTEPs.
 Eventually, with enough VNIs, you may run into issues with scaling the number of multicast groups.
 You will start mapping